piscisvolans/lab-journal-template/README.md

 This guide was written by Rebecca Holmes.
 Contact me at rholmes4@illinois.edu if you need help.

+The template given here is a slightly modified version of [Poole](https://github.com/poole/poole).
+Thanks to the Poole developers!
+This repository aims to provide detailed instructions for set-up and use, not a totally orignal template.

 *NOTE: I wrote this guide using Jekyll on Windows 7.
 Jekyll and the other tools needed to build this project are also available for Mac and Linux, but I don't have any experience using them on other platforms.*

 ## Table of Contents